kolosiv/news-aggr/README.md

-Here's an updated version of the `README.md` file with information about the Telegram bot functionality:

----

 # News Aggregator

 News Aggregator is a Go-based application designed to collect and display news articles from various sources, along with a Telegram bot integration for delivering news directly to users.